+Our sexual harassment attorneys have been handling these cases since 1999.
+Initially, we focus our efforts on resolving cases out of court.
+Most people prefer fast informal resolutions and we do everything possible to achieve this goal.
 Sexual harassment in the workplace is considered a form of gender discrimination, and is prohibited by a variety of federal, state and local laws.
 On the Federal level, sexual harassment violates Title VII of the Civil Rights Act of 1964.
 In New York state, employees are also protected against sexual harassment by the State Human Rights Law, and employees in New York City are also protected by the City Human Rights Law.
-Sexual harassment lawyers use these laws to protect the victims of sexual harassment.
+Sexual harassment attorneys use these laws to protect the victims of sexual harassment.

 What is Sexual Harassment?

-If you have questions about any of this, please contact one of our sexual harassment lawyers.
+If you have questions about any of this, please contact one of our sexual harassment attorneys.